UN-OCHA/reports-site/README.md

 $ npm run generate
 ```

+For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).

 ## Contentful setup

 All content is stored on Contentful.
 To access the service you need a [Space ID](https://www.contentful.com/developers/docs/concepts/multiple-environments/)  and a [Content Delivery API key](https://www.contentful.com/developers/docs/references/content-delivery-api/).
 Place them in a file at the repo root called `.contentful.json`: